-You can create a 7-day itinerary to a two-week California itinerary or an entire month exploring the state.
+You can create a 7-day itinerary to a two-week California itinerary or an entire month exploring the state from these route ideas.

 It's easy to mix and match and start where you want.

-We hope to give you the tools to make your own plans and know what you'll see at each stop.
+We hope to give you the tools to make your own plans and give you an idea of what you'll see at each stop.

 Our guide will give you a sense of how much time you'll want to spend in each location, where to stay, and ideas for all the things to do at each stop!

 Part 1: San Francisco: 2 Days

 San Francisco is a great place to begin a California road trip.